Which Toothpaste Is Right For You?

 Recently we’ve seen a huge increase in the number of toothpaste types and brands made specifically for children.
 There are so many choices that it can be difficult to find one that is best for your child’s oral health.
 Here are a few quick guidelines to make sure you find one that’s right:

-4) Consider the flavor.
+- Consider the flavour.
 Make sure that a toothpaste doesn’t taste bad to your child.
-Many children often find traditional flavors like mint to be “spicy” and they often prefer the more kid friendly options available today.
+Many children often find traditional flavours like mint to be “spicy” and they often prefer the more kid friendly options available today.
 The more they like the taste of their toothpaste, the more likely they will be to use it.

 Do you have hot or cold sensitivity?
 Toothpastes for people with dental sensitivity can help.
 They build physical blocks between the nerves of your teeth, and the hot and cold foods and drinks that make them sting!

 First, of course, visit DentArana to rule out problems such as a cavities or other dental problem that might lead to a root canal or tooth loss.
 Once we know there isn’t a dental problem starting, a desensitizing toothpaste is your best option.
-Look for a toothpaste that has desensitizing ingredients such as potassium nitrate or strontium chloride.
+Look for a toothpaste that has desensitizing ingredients such as potassium nitrate or strontium chloride to help reduce tooth sensitivity.

 Come and See us at DentArana